yeasy/learning_pickleball/04_dink_en.md

 Dink is often used in doubles events.
 According to the target area, it can be roughly divided into the following three types:

 * Straight ball: Straight ball is to put the ball into the opponent's area that you are facing.
 For example, stand on your left hemisphere and place the ball in your opponent's right half.
 Straight balls are usually easier to control, but tend to have a higher or farther trajectory, making it easier for the opponent to handle;
-* Cross-court ball: A cross-court Ball is when the ball is dropped into the opposing opponent's area.
+* Cross-court (Diagonal) ball: A cross-court Ball is when the ball is dropped into the opposing opponent's area.
 For example, stand on the left hemisphere and place the ball into the opponent's left half court.
 The cross-court ball has a longer distance.
 It is not easy to intercept because it passes through the middle of the net, and it has a certain angle after landing, which makes it more difficult for the opponent to deal with.
+If the ball bounces off the ground and goes beyond the sideline of the court, be prepared to the opponent's ATP attack.
 * Middle ball: The middle ball refers to placing the ball in the space between the two opponents.
 Since both of them can catch the ball, it will cause some trouble to judge in time.

 ## When to use Dink